NetCodersX/EasyInject.Godot/README_en.md

         }
     }

-### GameObjectNode Game Object Registration
+### GameObjectService Game Object Registration

-The `GameObjectNode` attribute is used to register existing nodes in the scene as Nodes.
+The `GameObjectService` attribute is used to register existing nodes in the scene as Nodes.

     // Register the node as a Node
-    [GameObjectNode]
+    [GameObjectService]
     public class Player : CharacterBody3D
     {
         [Autowired]